atulkrishnathakur/softbook/README.md

 ```

-## How to create a model in sqlalchemy
+## How to create a model in sqlalchemy?
 1. create `database/model/__init__.py` file import model
 ```
 from .cs_grp_m import Csgrpm